deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 While the footage of Baxter continued on one half of the screen, the other half began a quick animation detailing the origins and capabilities of the drug.
 "It's called Cruezzir-Derivative Compound A, but for the purposes of common usage, we're calling it Crue-D. Don't ask me how, but it hugely accelerates and improves the healing process."
 Reed continued.
 "Baxter went under the knife to have all those little bitty bits put back together and the plumbing fixed, and while they were at it, he let them inject this stuff right in there."

 On the screen, Baxter's dressings were being removed.
 "This is him only thirty hours after the operation.
 Notice, there's no surgical wound, nor a scar from the open fracture.
 That had closed up by the six hour mark, and If they'd put sutures in him, they'd have had to operate to get them back out again.
 Fortunately they foresaw that and only clamped the wound and compressed it.
 But when they X-rayed the kneecap at eight hours, they found out it was damn near perfectly intact.
-They kept him in bed for another day just to be sure, but…"
+They kept him in bed for another day just to be sure, but..."

 Baxter stood up, and jaws dropped around the room.